sujonraihan/ibcs/Storage/module5-replay-manager.md

 ## Summary

-Replay Manager হল একটি powerful backup solution যা comprehensive data protection প্রদান করে। Proper configuration এবং management এর মাধ্যমে reliable backup operations ensure করা যায়।
+Replay Manager is a powerful backup solution that provides comprehensive data protection.
+Reliable backup operations can be ensured through proper configuration and management.

 **Key Takeaways:**
 - Plan backup requirements carefully